GluuFederation/docs-ce-prod/3.1.2/source/authn-guide/otp.md

 If OTP should be the default authentication mechanism, follow these instructions:

-1. Navigate to `Configuration` > `Manage Authentication`.
+1. Navigate to `Configuration` > `Manage Authentication`

-1. Select the `Default Authentication Method` tab.
+1. Select the `Default Authentication Method` tab

-1. In the Default Authentication Method window you will see two options: `Default acr` and `oxTrust acr`.
+1. In the Default Authentication Method window you will see two options: `Default acr` and `oxTrust acr`

- - `oxTrust acr` sets the authentication mechanism for accessing the oxTrust dashboard GUI (only managers should have acccess to oxTrust).
+ - `oxTrust acr` sets the authentication mechanism for accessing the oxTrust dashboard GUI (only managers should have acccess to oxTrust)

- - `Default acr` sets the default authentication mechanism for accessing all applications that leverage your Gluu Server for authentication (unless otherwise specified).
+ - `Default acr` sets the default authentication mechanism for accessing all applications that leverage your Gluu Server for authentication (unless otherwise specified)

 If OTP should be the default authentication mechanism for all access, change both fields to OTP.